spencerhcheng/holberton-system_engineering-devops/w4/d4/lecture_notes.md

 ## What is a Class?

-We have created several object before during this course (usually cats).
-Let's created three cats:
+We have created several objects before during this course (usually cats).
+Let's create three cats:

 ```javascript